corl-team/xland-minigrid/README.md

 **Rules** are the functions that can change the environment state in some deterministic way according to the given conditions. **Goals** are similar to rules, except they do not change the state, they only test conditions.
 Every task should be described with a goal, rules and initial objects.
-We call these **rulesets** ([definition in code]()).
+We call these **rulesets**.
 Currently, we support only one goal per task.

 To illustrate, we provide visualization for specific ruleset.
 To solve this task, agent should take blue pyramid and put it near the purple square to transform both